 Key Business Links – Links to Namibian and US commercial and economic web sites

-The Public Affairs Office promotes understanding between the Americans and Namibians and informs the Namibian community about United States policy and society.
+The Public Diplomacy Section promotes understanding between the Americans and Namibians and informs the Namibian community about United States policy and society.
 We work to broaden dialogue between Americans and their institutions and their Namibian counterparts.
 Media relations, academic and cultural exchanges, and a wide variety of programs support this mission.